-Calculating \widetilde{K} involves inverting operator $\mathcal{A}{\mathbf{y}}$ which is simple in the three dimensional case where the inverse operator is just the Laplacian.
-However, in 1D and 2D cases this operator depends on the model of the tissue in the directions normal to the space spanned by the electrodes, so its inversion is more involved.
+Calculating \widetilde{K} involves inverting operator \mathcal{A}{y} , which is simple in the 3D case where the inverse operator is just the Laplacian.
+However, in the 1D and 2D cases, this operator depends on the model of the tissue in the directions normal to the space spanned by the electrodes, so its inversion is more involved.

-Our preliminary numerical experiments with the 3D case indicate that this 'direct kCSD' method, as we call it, is even faster, very easy to calculate, and is very stable.
+Our preliminary numerical experiments with the 3D case indicate that this direct kCSD method, as we call it, is even faster and very easy to calculate, and it is very stable.
 A thorough study is underway.

-Generalized models of tissue conductivity We have assumed in the analysis constant conductivity.
-This simplifies the problem and in view of the lack of available data on conductivity in many areas, is a natural approach to start.
-However, as it is now becoming feasible to measure conductivity more and more precisely and as the changing conductivity seems to influence substantially the fields Goto et al. (2010) it is necessary to develop kCSD to incorporate richer models of sources taking into account space-dependent and perhaps non-scalar conductivity.
-One important example which calls for a dedicated approach is that of slices on multielectrode arrays (MEA).
+5.7 Generalized Models of Tissue Conductivity.
+We have assumed in the analysis constant conductivity.
+This simplifies the problem and, in view of the lack of available data on conductivity in many areas, is a natural approach to start.
+However, as it is now becoming feasible to measure conductivity more and more precisely and as the changing conductivity seems to influence substantially the fields (Goto et al., 2010), it is necessary to develop kCSD to incorporate richer models of sources taking into account space-dependent, and perhaps nonscalar, conductivity.
+One important example that calls for a dedicated approach is that of slices on multielectrode arrays.